AER2436/choice-medical-site/content/Insurances/CIGNA Medicare.md

 Pays 60% of Medicare (unadjusted) Fee schedule.
-Except for Power mobility which pays at 70%
+Except for Power mobility (devices,repairs and accessories) which pay at 70%

 MEDICARE